 - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of safeguarding procedures; they will be informed of our DSL and alternate staff members and the recording and reporting system.
 (See Appendix 2). - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of the team who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Lambeth School Services and the Lambeth Safeguarding Partnership at least once every two years.
-The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
-In addition to formal training, DSL will ensure that they update their knowledge and skills regularly but at least annually, to keep up with any developments relevant to their role.
-[It is recommended that you describe how you will do this, e.g., accessing e-courier and disseminating national and local updates to staff, attendance at DSL cluster/forum meetings, Local Safeguarding Children's Groups, Personal Development]. - 4.6 Our governing body will also undertake appropriate training to ensure they can carry out their duty to safeguard all the children at our school.
+The DSL and alternate will attend Designated Safeguarding Lead (DSL) training every two years.
+In addition to formal training, DSL will ensure that they update their knowledge and skills regularly but at least annually, to keep up with any developments relevant to their role. - 4.6 Our governing body will also undertake appropriate training to ensure they can carry out their duty to safeguard all the children at our school.
 Training for Governors to support them in their safeguarding role is available from Lambeth School Services. - 4.7 We actively encourage all our staff to keep up to date with the most recent local and national safeguarding advice and guidance; Annex A of 'Keeping Children Safe in Education (2022) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
 In addition, local guidance can be accessed via Lambeth Safeguarding Children Partnership